5 Interesting Statistics About Recruitment Marketing

 46 percent of recruiters see their job more as marketing

-It makes sense that we start with this state given the title and focus of this article, but what's perhaps most stunning about this figure is that it's only 46 percent.
-This means that more than half of today's recruiters still don't view a large portion of their job from a marketing perspective, which means those that do have a significant advantage in today's uber-competitive marketplace.
-With so much of today's job and employment marketplace residing the digital space and dependent on user reviews (or employee testimonials), social media interactions, or the ability for a recruiter and job seeker to communicate directly and in an effective manner, it's become essential for recruiters to assume more marketing-esque roles in order to fill their positions with the right candidates.
+It makes sense that we start with this state, given the title and focus of this article, but what's perhaps most stunning about this figure is that it's only 46 percent.
+This means that more than half of today's recruiters still don't view a large portion of their job from a marketing perspective, which means those with a significant advantage in today's uber-competitive marketplace.
+With so much of today's job and employment marketplace residing in the digital space and dependent on user reviews (or employee testimonials), social media interactions, or the ability of a recruiter and job seeker to communicate directly and in an effective manner, it's become essential for recruiters to assume more marketing-esque roles to fill their positions with the right candidates.

 What's essential here before we move forward with a handful of additional recruitment marketing statistics is this: it's not too late.
-For recruiters looking to truly disrupt their sandbox, there is still time to make a sizeable impact by adopting a more marketing and employer branding-minded strategy instead of merely waiting for a resume to hit your inbox.
+For recruiters looking to disrupt their sandbox truly, there is still time to make a sizeable impact by adopting a more marketing and employer-branding-minded strategy instead of merely waiting for a resume to hit your inbox.

 75 percent of professionals are passive job seekers

-If this is true (according to CareerArc), then that means ¾ of the applicant pool relative to your industry is A) not actually looking for a career change, and B) needs to be heavily persuaded or enticed to learn more about your company and how what you can offer them in terms of incentives, empowerment, work-life balance, perks, or competitive advantages for their career tract compared to their current employer.
+Suppose this is true (according to CareerArc).
+In that case, that means ¾ of the applicant pool relative to your industry is A) not looking for a career change, and B) needs to be heavily persuaded or enticed to learn more about your company and how what you can offer them in terms of incentives, empowerment, work-life balance, perks, or competitive advantages for their career tract compared to their current employer.

-1 in 10 hires come from social media
+1 in 10 hires comes from social media

 - Cost-effectiveness: Let's examine the cost for a recruiter or company to maintain an active social media profile – that's right, zero.
-Given the costs recruitment teams incur in other capacities to source and communicate with top talent, leveraging social media to engage makes more than enough sense in terms of reducing expenditures and increasing efficiency.
+Recruitment teams communicate with top talent and leverage social media, thus reducing expenditures and increasing efficiency.